-When you leave The Magpie(2), you might want to seek out the junction where Wormwood Street meets Camomile Street and Bishopsgate.
+Heading out of the The Lord Aberconway(2) you might want to seek out the junction where Wormwood Street meets Camomile Street and Bishopsgate.
 There, you'll find a Bishop's mitre, made of stone, fixed high on a building, marking the exact spot where the gate once stood.

-After The Hoop & Grapes(3), head back along Houndsditch.
+En route to The Hoop & Grapes(3), you’ll pass Houndsditch.
 The lines of the street correspond to where the moat of the old wall once ran.
 Had you been strolling here 300 years ago, you would have been overpowered by the pervading stench.
 This is because the area beneath your feet once served as London's main rubbish disposal site.
 Fortunately, the moat was covered in the late 16th century, turning it into the street it is today.

-The last leg of the trail takes you back to your starting-point pub via Old Spitalfields Market.
-There's been a public market here since 1682.
+Leaving Woodin’s Shades(5) to get back to your starting point The Globe(1), takes you towards the Old Spitalfields Market which has been a public market here since 1682.
 It was licensed by Charles II to feed the growing population of London.
 And if feeding is what you need after your walk, you won't find a better pie and pint than in a Nicholson's pub.